0xf10e/blog/SaltStack_templating_pillar.rst

  - You have a bunch of servers with a public and a private IP each
  - SSH and some database are supposed to listen only on the private IP, the webserver's virtual host for the company website on the public one
+ - The webapp running on the webserver needs the database password which has to be set on the database server
  - You don't want to write *all* your states and config templates yourself so you're using some formulas_, but they expect the particular IP in predefined places in pillar

      * The SSH-formula wants it's ListenAddress under `pillar[sshd_config:ListenAdress]`
-     * The database-formula expects `pillar[database:server:daemon:listen_address]`
+     * The database-formula expects to get the listen address from `pillar[database:server:daemon:listen_address]` and users to create (and passwords for them) under `pillar[database:user:<username>:password:<password>]`
-     * And your webserver's formula goes with a dictionary of domains mapped to another dict with settings for this virtual host resulting in `pillar[httpserver:vhosts:example.com:address]` for the corresponding IP.
+     * Your webserver's formula goes with a dictionary of domains mapped to another dict with settings for this virtual host resulting in `pillar[httpserver:vhosts:example.com:address]` for the corresponding IP.
+     * The webapp wants its database credentials in `pillar[webapp:db_user]` and `pillar[webapp:db_pass]`
      * Oh, yeah, and you want the internal IP on interface `eth0` and the external IP on interface `eth1` so you need to add them under `pillar[interfaces:eth0:ipv4]` and